miguelPerezOntiveros/framework/README.md

 		- 4. SQL import (DML)
 		- 5. unzip themes
 		- Implement Drag&drop imports

+- Content Export/Import feature
+	- Export
+		- Dump the sql
+		- one file per row
+		- specify "INSERT ON DUPLICATE KEY UPDATE"
+		- format values so they all start on new lines
+		- commands to consider:
+			- mysqldump --complete-insert
+			- mysqldump --lines-terminated-by
+			- mysqldump --tab
+			- mysqldump --xml
+			- mysql -e "SELECT ...
+INTO OUTFILE" > file_name
+	- Import
+		- Should be a matter of importing every file
+		- commands to consider:
+			- mysql -e "source /path-to-backup/backup-file.sql" db_name

 ## General TODOs
 - annimations on both menus should probably match